Veetaha/veetaha.github.io/src/programming-language-definition.md

 #### Arbitrary expressions

-As you can see computers work not only with numbers, they work with values of different types including strings, booleans, lists, dictionaries (maps), etc. All of them also have their representation on the expression tree.
+As we can see computers work not only with numbers, they work with values of different types including strings, booleans, lists, dictionaries (maps), etc. All of them also have their representation on the expression tree.

 For example, suppose we have a dictionary and we would like to get the value of the key `"blackjack"` from it.